 Korean Heritage Series_#4 찬합 Chanhap (An Old Wooden Lunchbox)

 You can simply take off the cover by sliding it up.
-This one has four boxes in it.
+Inside the box, there are four individual boxes which are food containers.

 However, not all the Chanhaps had the same packages.
-Some Chanhaps had a bottle, for the drinks.
+Some Chanhaps had a section for a bottle.

-The holes on the backward and its cover are for ventilation.
+The holes on the cover and the back side of the chanhap body are for ventilation.

 -